conda/conda/docs/source/user-guide/install/linux.rst

 Uninstalling Anaconda or Miniconda
 ==================================

 #.
-Open a terminal window.
+Open a Terminal window.

 #.
 Remove the entire miniconda install directory with::